Skip to main content

 48-Month, Long-Term Prospective Study4

-Parameters assessed: Bone mineral density (BMD) and bone crises
+Parameters assessed: Bone mineral density (BMD), bone pain, and bone crises

 Parameters assessed: Bone pain and bone crises